Frequently Asked Questions

 Q: What are the total assets of the Community Foundation?

-A: As of October 2016, our total assets are approximately $14 million.
+A: As of October 31, 2017, the Community Foundation's total assets are approximately $14 million.

 Q: How much money has the Community Foundation given away over the years?

 A: Since 1976, we’ve given away approximately $7.8 million.

 Q: Why do I need to talk to the Executive Director before applying for grants?

 A: It’s a good idea to contact our Executive Director before applying for grants to get a good understanding of the granting criteria, and if your project has potential in terms of becoming a recipient.
 Our Executive Director will also help you understand the components of the application, and the grant cycle timeline.